 In 2010, unconditional prison sentences of longer than four years were the exception.
 That seems to be changing.
 In the last few years, relatively heavier sentences have been imposed in first instance in a number of human trafficking cases.
 The PPS's Instructions on Human Trafficking, concerning the sentences to be demanded, are not incorporated in this analysis because they only entered into force recently (2010 and 2012).
 Nevertheless, this study did review the extent to which the Instructions have influenced the decisions of the courts and these Instructions may in the future lead to higher sentences.
-In light of the increase of the statutory maximum sentences in 2009 and the bill that has since been tabled to increase sentences further, the difference between the sentences actually imposed and the statutory maximum sentences in 2009 is barely reflected in the sentences in 2010 because in many cases the convictions related to offences committed during periods still covered by the previous maximum sentences.
+In light of the increase of the statutory maximum sentences in 2009 and the bill that has since been tabled to increase sentences further, the difference between the sentences actually imposed and the statutory maximum sentences does, in any case, seem to be widening.
+Naturally, the increase in the statutory maximum sentences in 2009 is barely reflected in the sentences in 2010 because in many cases the convictions related to offences committed during periods still covered by the previous maximum sentences.